vaginessa/dns-wiki/FAQ.md

 <a name="FAQ54"></a>
 ##### (54) How can I sort the application(s) view in the main screen?

-> Under 'Preferences -> Experimental Preferences' is a new option called 'Sort Application' that allows to sort your apps via 'Name (default enabled)', by 'Install/Upgrade time' or by the app UID.
+> Under 'Preferences -> Experimental Preferences' there is the *Sort Application* option that allows you to sort your apps via 'Name (default enabled)', by 'Install/Upgrade time' or by the app's UID.

 <a name="FAQ55"></a>
 ##### (55) What's the difference between installing AFWall+ and AFWall+ Key and installing AFWall+ Donate?